Pratham-Pandey/smash-it/README.md

 * ros2: Contains code realted to ros2.
 This would be running on PC.
 * pico: Contains code that pico needs to be flashed with.
 * esp8266: Contains code that esp8266 needs to be flashed with.
+* adruino_nano: Contains code that adruino_nano needs to be flashed with.